Skip to main content

 ℹ️ This is what you might call statistical significance.

-If we roll this version out, how likely is it that the variant will perform better than the control/version X?
+❓ If we roll this version out, how likely will the variant perform better than the control/version X?

 Chance to beat control tells you the probability that the variation is better.
-Anything above 95% is highlighted green, indicating a very clear winner.
+Anything above 95% is highlighted green, indicating an obvious winner.
 Anything below 5% is highlighted in red, indicating a clear loser.
-Anything in-between is grayed out, indicating the results are inconclusive.
+Anything in between is grayed out, indicating the results are inconclusive.
 If that's the case, there's either no measurable difference, or you haven't gathered enough data yet.

 Risk of choosing X